carolinanonato/random/README.md

 # Random Quotes

-This is a small website I made while using how to fetch APIs.
+This is a small website I made while learning how to fetch APIs.

 https://carolina-random-quotes.netlify.app/

-I'm using Quotes API By Martin Svoboda (https://rapidapi.com/martin.svoboda/api/quotes15/)
+I Used Quotes API By Martin Svoboda (https://rapidapi.com/martin.svoboda/api/quotes15/)